yuhaoth/univsalindent/README.txt

 - Indenter settings can be saved into the indenters own config file format (in case of GreatCode this is for example the file "gc.cfg")

-- Not yet known indenters can be added by creating a ini file for it, that is used by UniversalIndentGUI (this file has the prefix "uigui_" and ends with ".ini").
+- Not yet known indenters can be added by creating a ini file for them, that is used by UniversalIndentGUI (this file has the prefix "uigui_" and ends with ".ini").
 Have a look at the file "doc/iniFileFormat.html" for explanations about the ini file format.
 If you want to extend an existing or create a new ini file for a new indenter, you are sincerely invited to do so and I would be thankful for telling me about it.

 3. Starting UniversalIndentGUI